jimthoburn/artsamo/_how-to/add-an-event.markdown

 https://guides.github.com/features/mastering-markdown/
 ```

-*You can also use one of the other [event pages](https://github.com/jimthoburn/artsamo/tree/master/_events) as a starting point.*
+*You can also copy one of the other [event pages](https://github.com/jimthoburn/artsamo/tree/master/_events) or the [starter template](https://github.com/jimthoburn/artsamo/tree/master/_events/_starter-template.markdown) to use as a starting point.*

-4. Press the `Commit changes` button
+5. Press the `Commit changes` button

 Your new event should appear on the [featured events page](https://beta-artsamo.digitalservice.la/events/) within a few minutes.